 Option C: Educator-Led Programs

 - Animal Habitats – Explore Illinois habitats and the animals that call these habitats home.
-Focus is on wetlands, forest, prairie, and caves.
+The focus is on wetlands, forests, prairie, and caves.